-- 8.1 The course shall be based on circuits of the harbour, rounding four marks on each lap, leaving all marks to port. - 8.2 The first mark of the course shall be designated by a letter on a board displayed on the committee boat.
+- 8.1 The course shall be based on circuits of the harbour, rounding four marks on each lap, leaving all marks to port, as shown on the Course Card (page 4). - 8.2 The first mark of the course shall be designated by a letter on a board displayed on the committee boat.
 Having rounded that mark to port, boats should proceed to round each of the other marks to port, following an anti-clockwise sequence around the harbour. - 8.3 The number of laps will not be signalled at the start.
 Boats should continue rounding marks in sequence until the finish is signalled.
 This is intended to be approximately 75 minutes after the start of the race.